NEQSOL Holding

-NEQSOL Holding is an international group of companies.
-Most companies of the group are active in the fields of energy, telecommunications, construction and high-tech.

-It was founded by Azerbaijani Nasib Hasanov.
-The holding first started in the oil and gas sector, and then expanded to additional fields of activity by acquiring new companies.
-The holding now includes Vodafone Ukraine, Bakcell, Azercell Telecom, Caucasus Online, Nobel Oil Group, Nobel Upstream, Norm Cement.
+NEQSOL Holding is an international group of companies active in energy, telecommunications, construction, and high-tech.
+It was founded in the early 1990s by Azerbaijani Nasib Hasanov.
+Initially focused on the oil and gas sector, the holding has expanded into other areas and now includes entities such as Vodafone Ukraine, Bakcell, Caucasus Online, Nobel Oil Group, Nobel Upstream, and Norm Cement.

+The company's current Chairman is Yusif Jabbarov, who was appointed in July 2024 after serving as CEO since 2018.
+In 2023 Jabbarov was awarded the Taraggi Medal (Progress Medal), the state award of Azerbaijan, for his contributions to Azerbaijan's economic development and entrepreneurial sphere both personally and through NEQSOL Holding.

 Industries

 Oil and gas

 NEQSOL Holding's oil and gas activity is concentrated within two companies registered in the UK: Nobel Oil E&P (known as Nobel Upstream) and Nobel Oil Services (now Nobel Energy).

 The latter decided to change its name to Nobel Energy in the framework of a rebranding in December 2021.
 The Nobel Oil Group is a corporate group operating primarily in Azerbaijan, in the US, and in the UK.
 The company provides integrated operating services in the oil and gas sector.
 This group was founded by Nasib Hasanov in 2005, and later became Nobel Upstream and Nobel Oil Services in 2014.